DARTH (DAH) Price Down 0.2% Over Last Week

-DARTH (DAH) traded flat against the U.S. dollar during the 24 hour period ending at 23:00 PM Eastern on April 8th.
-DARTH has a total market capitalization of $638.29 million and $1.48 worth of DARTH was traded on exchanges in the last 24 hours.
-One DARTH token can currently be purchased for about $0.20 or 0.00001160 BTC on cryptocurrency exchanges.
-Over the last seven days, DARTH has traded down 0.2% against the U.S. dollar.
+DARTH (DAH) traded flat against the US dollar during the 1-day period ending at 20:00 PM Eastern on April 9th.
+One DARTH token can now be purchased for approximately $0.20 or 0.00001160 BTC on major exchanges.
+DARTH has a total market cap of $638.29 million and approximately $1.48 worth of DARTH was traded on exchanges in the last 24 hours.
+During the last week, DARTH has traded 0.2% lower against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.